MethodsDev/kinnex-documentation-external/_subpages/bulk_tertiary_processing.rst

    :header-rows: 1

-**Example of input arguments for minimap2 workflow for alognment with human ref genome**
+**Example of input arguments for minimap2 workflow for alignment with Human Ref genome**

 .. code:: bash
   :number-lines: